kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 * [junit](/client_reference/kosli_pipeline_artifact_report_evidence_junit/) - report the result of your unit test (requires results as XML in JUnit format)
 * [snyk](/client_reference/kosli_pipeline_artifact_report_evidence_snyk/) - report Snyk vulnerability scan

+### History

+{{<figure src="/images/artifact-history.png" alt="Artifact evidence" width="600">}}

+On the bottom of an artifact page you can see the artifact timeline: when it was created, when evidence, approval and deployment were reported, and when the artifact was reported running in each environment.

+When you report event related to specific environment (expected deployment or environment report) the timeline branches out, for each environment.
+From now on events relating to environment will have different colors - it makes it easier to follow artifacts history in each environment.
 ### Compliant artifact

 Each artifact you report to Kosli will be displayed as being in one of three states in your Kosli pipeline: compliant, non-compliant or incomplete.
 That status is not reserved for software development in regulated industries.
 It tells you how far in the process your artifact got and if there are any troubles detected.